 by Jay Coffin

-It was early, and chilly, this Saturday morning at Mission Inn Resort in Howey in the Hills, FL during the first day of the College Golf Experience (CGX) Division III Boys Exposure Camp.
+It was early and chilly this Saturday morning at Mission Inn Resort in Howey in the Hills, FL, during the first day of a College Golf Experience (CGX) Boys Exposure Camp.
 My son Brady and I were there to see how his skills stacked up against the other juniors and to go behind the scenes with college coaches.
 He was always a baseball player who dabbled in golf but started to take the game more seriously four years ago.

-CGX has not been on the scene long, but the popularity and growth of its engaging camps led by college coaches, has been spreading rapidly nationwide and inspired our family and Brady to check it out.
+CGX has not been on the scene long, but the popularity and growth of its engaging camps now include Tournament Prep Camps, Prospect Camps, and Exposure Camps (CGX Top25 Camps, Ivy Golf Institute Camps, DIII Camps, and International Camps).
+The educational camp model, which is all led by college coaches, has spread rapidly nationwide, inspiring our family and Brady to check out one of their DIII Exposure Camps.
 And we were not disappointed.

-The camps bring junior golfers, parents, and college coaches together to learn from each other, gain exposure, and educate young men and women on the college golf landscape and the path to get there through transformational events.
-These events help players and parents understand the path to finding their ideal fit and program.
-This includes learning about the unique DIII recruiting pathway, Q & A sessions, simulated college golf practice and tournament rounds, on-course management and strategy sessions.
+The camps bring junior golfers, parents, and college coaches together to learn from each other, gain exposure, and educate young men and women on the college golf landscape and the road to get there through transformational events.
+These events help players and parents understand the journey to finding their ideal fit and program.
+This includes learning about the unique recruiting pathway, Q&A sessions, simulated college golf practice and tournament rounds, and on-course management and strategy sessions.

 By mid-morning, Brady, a 17-year-old high school junior, had already worked on bunker shots with Emory coach John Sjoberg and had moved to the full-swing portion of the skills sessions.
 That’s when Methodist College legend Steve Conley rolled up to Brady and started a conversation.